Skip to main content

 • “Storytelling is delivered sparingly through environmental cues, phone calls, and contextual details, allowing the oppressive atmosphere to speak louder than lengthy exposition.”

-• “The story isn't really all there, just notes you can find on each map, but this is early access.
-I don't play this game for the story, just to see how far I can test the sandbox.”
+• “The story isn't really all there but there are notes to find on each map; however, it's early access and I don't play this game for the story, just to test the sandbox.”

 • gameplay